Conchylicultor/MusicGenerator/docs/ideas.md

 What cost fct ?

 Eventually, the penalty should be less if the network predict the same note but not in the right pitch (ex: C4 instead of C5), with a decay the further the prediction is (D5 and D1 more penalized than D4 and D3 if the target is D2)
+A first simple solution could be to try to optimize 2 task conjointly (the binary classification on all keyboards key and one on the notes % 12).
+Pb is: How to compute the prediction for the %12 from the global keyboard prediction ?
+A simple way could be to simply add the prediction of each note (P(C)=sigm(C1 + C2 + C3 +...))

 ## Tools

 Some python library for midi file manipulation
 * Mido: seems the best one now for low level manipulation.
 Close the the original specs.
-* pretty_midi: higher level (piano rolls function could be really handy)
+* pretty_midi: higher level (piano rolls function could be really handy).
+Not python 3 compatible